stephancasas/presto/README.md

 </template>
 ```

-Notice that Snowblade applied the attribute `x-for` to the specified wrapper, and not directly onto the `<div>` inside the component definition.
+Notice that Presto applied the attribute `x-for` to the specified wrapper, and not directly onto the `<div>` inside the component definition.
 This is critical to note, as the `$$wrap` attribute, is the first thing to evaluate when parsing a component expression.

 ### Component Properties — `{{ propName }}`